 If you love physical cards but also want to take advantage of an electronic card, you can use them together.

 Simply add VCard QR Code to a paper-based business card.
-People can then easily scan this QR Code and save you as contact on their smartphones.
+People can then easily scan this QR Code and save you as a contact on their smartphones.

 b.
 Add it to your conference material